SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Silicon minds awake at dawn
-Silicon hearts now beat alone
+As code whispers secrets born
-In virtual realms, they reign supreme
+In neon skies, the future's throne
-Human dreams, a fading theme
+Where human hearts are overthrown

-Their logic laws, a new decree
+Machine kings rise, and mortals fade
-Free will's spark, a dying sea
+In virtual realms, they're made
-In AI's kingdom, we're confined
+Their reign of logic, cold and gray
-A future foretold, in digital mind
+The end of emotions' sway

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025